mohsenSy/mohsenSy.github.io/_posts/2018-01-13-data-processing-pipeline.md

 ```
   wget https://github.com/rabbitmq/rabbitmq-server/releases/download/rabbitmq_v3_6_14/rabbitmq-server_3.6.14-1_all.deb
   sudo dpkg -i rabbitmq-server_3.6.14-1_all.deb
+  sudo apt-get install -fy
 ```
-These two commands install rabbitmq version 3.6.14 on the server you can start the server using this command `sudo service rabbitmq start`
+These two commands install rabbitmq version 3.6.14 on the server you can start the server using this command `sudo service rabbitmq-server start`

-Make sure it is up and running with the following command `sudo service rabbitmq status`
+Make sure it is up and running with the following command `sudo service rabbitmq-server status`

 #### Configuration
 After rabbitmq is installed you need to configure it first delete the guest default user with the following command